matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

   - `room_id` - Required.
 The room ID of the delayed event.
   - `type` - Required.
 The event type of the delayed event.
   - `state_key` - Optional.
 The state key of the delayed event if it is a state event.
+  - `transaction_id` - Optional.
+The transaction ID of the delayed event if it is a regular (non-state) event.
   - `delay` - Required.
 The delay in milliseconds before the event is sent.
   - `running_since` - Required.
 The timestamp (as unix time in milliseconds) when the delayed event was scheduled or last restarted.